 Licensing

 The default images for chess pieces used by the board function come from Wikimedia Commons.
-They are all licensed the GNU General Public License, version 2 by their original author: Cburnett.
+They are all licensed under the GNU General Public License, version 2 by their original author: Cburnett.

 Changelog